Locations

 Action:

-Monitor and Adjust Cloud Usage Continuously: Azure is a living consumption model, unlike static software licenses.
-Establish a practice of regular cloud cost reviews and adjustments throughout the EA term.
+Monitor and Adjust Cloud Usage Continuously: Azure operates on a consumption-based model, unlike traditional software licenses.
+Establish a practice of regularly reviewing and adjusting cloud costs throughout the EA term.
 Treat the EA renewal as a checkpoint to enforce good cloud cost management in the future.

 Considerations: